Dublin

 In the case of a “take back” (terugname) procedure where the asylum seeker has previously lodged an application in the Netherlands, the asylum seeker may file a new request if there are new circumstances.
 This is dealt with as a subsequent application, with the exception of previous applications that were implicitly withdrawn.
 In “take charge” (overname) procedures the asylum seeker has to apply for asylum if they want international protection.

-As mentioned in this report, there have been significant issues with Registration and reception of asylum seekers throughout 2022.
-Many of these problems still remain.
-When an asylum seekers is transferred (back) to the Netherlands on the basis of the Dublin Regulation, they will encounter the same problems all other asylum seekers in the Netherlands encounter.
+As mentioned in this report, there have been significant issues with Registration and reception of asylum seekers throughout 2022 and 2023.
+When an asylum seeker is transferred (back) to the Netherlands on the basis of the Dublin Regulation, they will encounter the same problems as all other asylum seekers in the Netherlands.

 [4] Regulation (EU) No 604/2013 of the European Parliament and the Council of 26 June 2013 Establishing the Criteria and Mechanisms for Determining the Member State Responsible for Examining an Application for International Protection Lodged in one of the Member States by a Third-Country National or a Stateless Person (recast) [2013] OJ L 180/31 (Dublin Regulation).